Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz: DSP and experimental arrangement

-On the Rx RAU, the signal was down-converted to a frequency of around 9 GHz with an enclosed receiver module (WR3.4MixAMC from Virginia Diodes) consisting of a $\times6$ multiplier, a second harmonic mixer (SHM), and an IF amplifier.
-After down-conversion, the IF signal was passed through two additional IF amplifiers.
-The resultant electrical signal was used to drive an intensity modulator (IM) which, depending on the optical receiver used, was biased either at the null point (for coherent ONU) or close to quadrature (for DD ONU).
-After optical amplification, the signal from the IM was filtered with a narrowband OBPF to suppress the upper sideband.
+On the Rx RAU, the signal was down-converted to an IF with an enclosed receiver module (WR3.4MixAMC from Virginia Diodes) consisting of a $\times6$ multiplier, a Schottky barrier diode (SBD)-based second harmonic mixer (SHM), and an IF amplifier.
+The LO frequency was set to 21.8 GHz to achieve an IF of approximately 12 GHz, as shown in Fig.~\ref{ExpArr} inset (E).
+After down-conversion, the IF signal was passed through two additional IF amplifiers with a 16 dB attenuator between them, giving a total IF gain factor of 64 dB.
+The resultant electrical signal was used to drive an intensity modulator (IM), which, depending on the optical receiver used, was biased either at the null point (for coherent ONU) or close to quadrature (for DD ONU).
+After optical amplification, the signal from the IM was filtered with a narrowband OBPF to suppress the upper frequency sideband.
 Finally, after propagation through 40 km of SMF, the signal was detected and digitized in the ONU.
 This unit consisted of a single-ended PD, an 80 GSa/s real-time oscilloscope (analog bandwidth of 36 GHz) and (a) an ECL (ECL\#3) in the case of coherent reception or (b) an EDFA and a 1 nm OBPF in the case of direct detection.
 Signals of 10 $\mu$s of duration (giving a total number of bits of around $2\times10^5$) were used for bit error counting.